tari-project/rfcs/src/RFC-0120_Consensus.md

 * have a value exactly equal to the emission at the block height it was minted (see [emission schedule]) plus the total transaction fees within the block
 * have a lock-height as per consensus
+* can not have a offset except 0
+* can not have a script offset except 0

 A coinbase transaction contained in a block CAN:
 * include any arbitrary 64 bytes of extra data, [coinbase-extra]